CauaOdM/Feedback-Sentiment-Analyzer/README.md

 2. Sign in with your Google account
 3. Click "Create API Key"
 4. Copy and paste into `.env`

+**📧 Setting up Email Service (Optional but Recommended):**
+1. Use Gmail or any SMTP provider
+2. For Gmail: Enable 2-Step Verification and create an [App Password](https://myaccount.google.com/apppasswords)
+3. Add your credentials to the `.env` file
+4. **Note:** Email functionality requires proper SMTP configuration to work

 #### 5. Install Backend Dependencies
 ```bash